NeekDaSneak/Reading-Notes/Class-06.md

 - Here are the Parental options if you choose to enbable them

+## Windows Event Viewer

+- Shows you in a detailed view different type of event longs the mnost common ones are

+  - Application Log

+  - Security Log

+  - System Log

 ## Things I want to know more about